Kotlin/kotlinx-datetime/README.md

 - `DatePeriod` is a subclass of `DateTimePeriod` with zero time components, it represents a difference between two LocalDate values decomposed into date units.
 - `DateTimeUnit` provides a set of predefined date and time units to use in arithmetic operations on `Instant` and `LocalDate`.
-- `UtcOffset` represents the UTC offset of an unspecified time zone at an unspecified moment.
+- `UtcOffset` represents the UTC offset without a reference to a time zone or a particular moment where and when this UTC offset is active.

 ### Type use-cases